Get alerts of updates about «Universities, colleges, vocational schools and folk high schools»

-- Avoid major events.
-Events and gatherings must follow the current recommendations: Events, gatherings and summer activities.
+- Events and gatherings must follow the current recommendations: Events, gatherings and activities.
 This also applies to events organised by the students.

-Each educational institution should evaluate its own routines and make sure that infection control advice can be followed.
-The Norwegian Institute of Public Health has issued general infection control guidelines that can be adapted by different organisations to their activity.
+Each educational institution should review its own routines and make sure that infection control advice can be followed.
+The Norwegian Institute of Public Health has issued general infection control guidelines that can be adapted by different organisations to their specific activity.
 The template can be used and adapted for universities, colleges and vocational schools.
-Own industry standards have also been developed that will be relevant for some educational institutions.
+Specific sectoral standards have also been developed that will be relevant for some educational institutions.
 See Template for infection control guidelines.
 Universities and colleges that teach health sciences must also adhere to current recommendations for healthcare professionals.